PH authorities search for clues on casino gunman’s identity

 However a range of hardline groups have rejected the peace process and in recent years sought to unite behind IS.

-Duterte said last week he might declare martial law across the rest of the country if the terrorism threat spread.
+Duterte said last week he might declare martial law across the rest of the country if the terrorism threat spreads.

-The US embassy in Manila has issued a number of advisories in recent months advising Americans to avoid large parts of the central, southern and western Philippine because of the risk of being kidnapped by the militants.
 AFP

 Please follow our commenting guidelines.